 Be warned though, continuous operation on the maximum power mode will drop the battery life of your V10 to a paltry 7 minutes!

 For a cordless vacuum, the V10 may seem overpriced, but VacuumShop sincerely believes this the pinnacle of cordless vacuums currently.

-What Critical Factors Make Quiet Vacuums Worth It?
+What Critical Factors Make A Quiet Vacuum Cleaner Worth It?

-While the decibel rating is an obvious consideration when going for a quiet vacuum, there are other factors to consider.
+While the decibel rating is an obvious consideration when going for a quiet vacuum cleaner, there are other factors to consider.

-The best quiet vacuums will not compromise cleaning performance with a weak motor.
+A top-quality quiet vacuum cleaner will not compromise cleaning performance with a weak motor.

 Keep an eye on the following critical factors when making a decision for your home.

-The holy grail when it comes to quiet vacuums is unsurprising - the decibels generated by the machine.
+The holy grail when it comes to a quiet vacuum cleaner is unsurprising - the decibels generated by the machine.

 A decibel is a measurement of sound, so the lower the decibel rating of a machine, the less noisy it is.

-Any vacuum with a decibel rating under 70 decibels can be categorised under quiet vacuums.
+Any vacuum with a decibel rating under 70 decibels can be categorised a quiet vacuum cleaner.